MEMBERSHIP AND GOAT REGISTRATION RULES AND REGULATIONS:

 Registration of progeny sired by a non-owned Buck, will only be registered if the registration application is accompanied by the ‘BGA’s’ completed and signed ‘Certificate of Stud Service’ form or ‘Certificate of Lease’ form.

+Within the Upgrade Register a G1 Doe is the resultant progeny of a genetically unknown Dam & a Fullblood Sire.
 At 5th.
 Cross both Doe’s and Bucks will be deemed by the ‘BGA’ to be at the highest level of Purebred.

 Boer Goat Australia breed codes recorded on registration certificates will be as follows: